 The GSAs, along with the other CV-SNMP Agencies, began implementing the CV-SNMP Development Workplan which outlined a scope of work for updating the CV-SNMP in accordance with the Recycled Water Policy and was approved by the RWQCB in October 2021.
-In WY 2022, a consultant was selected to update the CV-SNMP and implementation of the Development Workplan began.
-In addition, USBR WaterSMART grant funding was received to develop the Mission Creek Subbasin fate and transport model.
+In WY 2023, the GSAs initiated Development Workplan tasks to establish the CV-SNMP stakeholder group and Technical Advisory Committee.
+GSAs completed work on TM #1 to characterize nitrate/TDS loading to the groundwater basin including coordination and review of assumptions from the Agriculture and Golf sector.
+TM #2 is currently under development to characterize groundwater quality.